schreiber-lab/reflectorch/paper/paper.md

 The core

-`Reflectorch` was designed to be used by researchers both at their home institutes and at synchrotron facilities [@Pearson:2017].
+`Reflectorch` was designed to be used by researchers both at their home institutes and at synchrotron facilities.

+...Utilized in closed-loop experiments at the beamline... [@Pithan2023]

 # General workflow